Frejdh/action-release-to-branch/README.md

 ```

 ### Example 2.
 Release in another repository.
-In the event that the artifacts shall be pushed to another repository, you'd first need to configure a Github action secret.
+In the event that the artifacts shall be pushed to another repository, you'd first need to configure a GitHub action secret.

+In the following scenario, a classic PAT token will be generated.
-In the example below, this secret is called `RELEASE_PAT_TOKEN`, and is a generated PAT token for Github with access to both this, and the target release repository.
+Please note that the user that you're generating the PAT for needs read/write access to both the source repository, and the target/release repository.

+1. Navigate to your user profile and open `Developer Settings -> Tokens (classic)` or go directly to: https://github.com/settings/tokens
+2. Generate a new token, and require at least at minimum the `repo` permissions for read/write.
+3. Copy the generated token value.
+The value will disappear forever when you close the page, so please save it somewhere appropriately.
+4. Go to the source repository you want to do the release on.
+Go to `Settings` -> `Environments` and create a new one, or modify an existing one.
+In this example, I'll be naming it `release`.
+5. Add the branches that should be able to access this PAT key.
+It's recommended to restrict the access to only production branches such as `master`/`main`.
+6. Add the environment secret.
+Use whatever key you want, but in this example we'll use `RELEASE_PAT_TOKEN`.
+The value should be the previously generated PAT.

-Example of a YAML job configuration:
+Example of a YAML job configuration (using the `RELEASE_PAT_TOKEN` secret, and `release` environment):
 ```yaml
 name: Release in another repository